laron58/JOECRACKsquared/README.md

      - [x] Dependencies (1)
      - [ ] Commands and arguments to run (1)
 - [x] Extentions (+10)
-     - [x] Fuzzing program saves data that causes crashes to a file (5) Sepearate files with list of values that cause crashes for every test point
+     - [x] Fuzzing program saves data that causes crashes to a file (+5)
+         - Sepearate files for every test point with list of values that cause crashes
-     - [x] Fuzzing program logs crashes with associated data and info (5) Full crash log with values & associated points
+     - [x] Fuzzing program logs crashes with associated data and info (+5)
+         - Full crash log with values & associated points